fredmbarros/musical_modernisms_GP-Trio/Guerra-Peixe's Trio for violin, violonce.md

 <1> Rádio MEC's II Concurso de Composição Música e Músicos do Brasil
+<2> Showing why these materials are related to specific regions of Brazil is in itself a complex endeavor, let alone in a limited space like this.
+However it is possible to let the composer himself speak, as he wrote some pioneering studies on Brazilian "folklore" during the 1950s, not coincidentally the period in which he developed his nationalist style.
+In **NOME DO ARTIGO**, Guerra-Peixe presents examples that bear clear resemblance - both melodic and rhythmic - to what we are to find in both B2 and A1, given the close relations between them.

+**FIGURA DO CABOCOLINHOS DO RECIFE**

-<2> referencia do trecho em que o GP fala que o trio era academico
+<3> referencia do trecho em que o GP fala que o trio era academico
-<3> referencia daquele artigo em ingles do samuel em que fala das práticas coreográficas e tal
+<4> referencia daquele artigo em ingles do samuel em que fala das práticas coreográficas e tal

+[^15]: Para uma discussão mais detalhada do ponto, cf. FARIA, A. G. *Op.
+Cit*.
+A questão da derivação dos cabocolinhos será discutida no capítulo 3.